Explore the beauty of gardening in small spaces with us!

 • Mediterranean herbs like rosemary, thyme, and oregano all prefer full sun and drier soil, making them excellent companions in a single container.

-By carefully selecting and pairing herbs based on their sunlight, water, and space needs, you can maximize your small garden and ensure that all your plants flourish.
+By carefully selecting and pairing herbs based on their sunlight, water, and space needs, you can maximize your small garden and ensure all your plants flourish.

 Maintaining Your Herb Garden